 Money from the investment fund is deposited in a range of cash accounts at banks and building societies potentially at a higher interest rate than would be privately available, due to the large sums being deposited.

 Unlike a cash account, these funds are not guaranteed and the value of your capital investment can still go up as well as down.

 If you are unsure what type of fund to go for you can choose to invest in a balanced or diversified funds which spreads its money across several different asset classes.

-Many funds specialise in certain investment areas; they can be as diverse as the US property market to Chinese telecommunications.
+All funds specialise in a strategic investment areas, which can be as diverse as the US property market to Chinese telecommunications.

-Equally, you may feel that a certain sector of the economy is set to do well over the coming months and years and choose to invest in them for that reason.
+You may feel that a certain sector of the economy is set to do well over the coming months and years

 Alternatively you can choose a fund that diversifies its investments and spreads your money across a number of different market areas.

 While it's by no means a faultless strategy, choosing a fund that invests in an area or market you are knowledgeable about or interested in can be a good idea.